David L. Rieser

 David is the recipient of the 2012 Perry Fisher Outstanding Service Award presented by the Lake Michigan Section of the Air & Waste Management Association (A&WMA).
-He was recently named Chairman of the Local Host Committee for the A&WMA Annual Conference and Exhibition to be held in Chicago in 2013 and is on the Board of Directors of the Lake Michigan Section of the A&WMA.
+He was Chairman of the Local Host Committee for the A&WMA Annual Conference and Exhibition held in Chicago in 2013 and is on the Board of Directors of the Lake Michigan Section of the A&WMA.

 Since 2008, David has been singled out as a top environmental attorney by Chambers USA.
 He has been named an Illinois Super Lawyer three times, and has been listed as a Leading Lawyer in environmental law by the Leading Lawyers Network.
 In 2009, David received the Regulatory Affairs Award from the Chemical Industry Council of Illinois.